 The DMI All Stars are the featured act, as they look to showcase their catalogue of Mississippi centric covers in preparation for their performance in Los Angeles on Mississippi Night during GRAMMY® Week.
 There will also be performances from three other DMI student bands and multiple solo performers.
 DeltaRoX brings some of the major chart toppers in the classic rock genre to life, while Ol’ Skool Revue revives the classic Motown sound with their R&B, funk and soul influences shining bright.
 The final performing DMI band, B4Y2K, covers the many feel-good tunes that the ‘90s produced.

 There will also be a handful of solo performers playing ahead of the bands.
 From the southern-styled acoustic sound of Carrie Lynn Stanford, Brittany McGee and Chris James, to the more intimate singer-songwriter ballads of Kailey Mathis, Kelsey Buquet and Schaefer Llana, there is something for everyone to enjoy.

 The solo performers begin playing at 5 p.m. in the dining room of Hal & Mal’s.
 The event is free, but a $5 donation is suggested to help support the travel costs of the student performers.
 The bands will begin playing at 7 p.m. in the Red Room, where a $5 cover charge is required to enter.

 For more information regarding the event, contact Hal & Mal’s at 601-948-0888 or the Delta Music Institute at 662-846-4579.

-The Delta Music Institute offers a Bachelor of Science degree in Entertainment Industry Studies at Delta State University.
-The focus of the DMI is to provide students with a broad and thorough education in the technological, business and creative areas of the entertainment industry.
-For more information, call the DMI office at 662-846-4579 or visit www.deltastate.edu/dmi.
+The DMI is an independent center of study under the College of Arts and Sciences at Delta State University, offering a bachelor’s degree in entertainment industry studies.
+The focus of the DMI is to provide students with a broad and thorough education in the technological, creative and business areas of the music and entertainment industry.
+For information, visit http://dmi.deltastate.edu.